NoahHsu/noahhsu.github.io/docs/System Design/How_to_design_an_efficient_Idempotent_API.en.md

 end
 ```

 In the above mechanism, We have **8 processes and 5 decision points**.
-Note that this whole **flow should be place after the auth-filter** to prevent unauth request get the cached data.
+Note that this whole **flow should be placed after the auth-filter** to prevent an unauth request from getting the cached data.
 Now, let's delve into each of them individually (P for process; D for Decision):

 ### Main Flow
 - **P1: Request with `rid`** <br>